Effun-141/Effun-141.github.io/_posts/2023-05-01-Design of a Laser SLAM System Based on LeGO-LOAM..md

 ---
 layout: post
-title:  "Reservation Bot"
+title:  "Design of a Laser SLAM System Based on LeGO-LOAM."
-info: "Restaurant Reservation Bot"
+info: "Solve the problem of static reliance, improve the performance of visual SLAM system"
-tech: "Python, Slack API"
+tech: "Outcomes:"
-type: B Company
+type: Academic research
 ---

 ## Reservation Bot